American Indian languages

 What kinds of stories do the Pocomtucs tell?

-There are lots of traditional Pocomtuc legends and fairy tales.
+There are lots of traditional Pocomtuc legends and folktales.
 Storytelling is very important to the

 translated into English from the original Mahican language.